The Great Energy Transition | Learning by Proxy

 China's Zhangjiakou city will deploy 655 hydrogen-fuelled buses in the competition zone during the 2022 Beijing Winter Olympic Games, the state-backed Xinhua News Agency reported on Monday.

 China, the world's biggest greenhouse gases emitter, vowed to host a "green" Olympics by using high-technology to reduce carbon emissions.

 It is also powering all event venues in Beijing and the neighbouring city of Zhangjiakou with cleaner energy such as natural gas, renewables and hydrogen.

 If all of these investments pan out as expected, 2019 may really have been peak oil.
 Even if that is not the case, by 2030, you can be sure that peak oil would be far behind us.
 By 2040, you might identify BP, Shell, Eni and even Reliance as solar and wind companies rather than oil companies.

 In the meantime, the oil companies are pacifying their shareholders with dividends.
-Those shareholders are going to watch their companies disembowel the cash cows and tradition to a new business.
+Those shareholders are going to watch their companies disembowel the cash cows and transition to a new business.